Best Types of Haircuts for Heart-Shaped Face Men in 2026

 Keep the top textured instead of spiky.
 This softens harsh angles and complements features like cheekbones and a defined jawline.
 It’s a modern hairstyle for men that feels bold but remains easy to style.
 Use a small amount of matte paste to shape the peak and keep it controlled throughout the day.

 A spiky haircut is an edgy, bold choice for men with heart-shaped faces.
 The textured spikes add height, drawing attention upward and balancing a wide forehead.
-By keeping the sides short, the spiky top prevents the look from becoming too top-heavy, making it ideal for heart-shaped face hairstyles
+By keeping the sides short, the spiky top prevents the look from becoming too top-heavy, making it ideal for heart-shaped face hairstyles.

 This style helps soften a narrow chin and enhances your overall facial structure.
 Use a lightweight styling product like matte paste or clay to define the spikes while keeping the texture natural and flexible.
 The result is a polished look that stays fresh throughout the day, giving you a youthful, dynamic vibe.

-11. Flat-top
+10. Flat-top

 A flat‑top is a strong, structured haircut for men with heart‑shaped faces.
 By creating a level top, it redirects focus upward and away from a wide forehead, giving your face a balanced silhouette.
 The clean, horizontal top pairs well with short sides, preventing extra width around the temples.